The Right Reds

 However, most markets in the mid-South will have honest-to-goodness red beans sold simply as red beans.
 If you look at the ingredients, you’ll find “small red beans,” not kidneys as you’ll find on the Camilla package or on the Blue Runner label.

-Wave me off and say there’s only a whisker’s difference between the two, but it’s crucial; a matter of veracity, refinement, and taste.
+Wave me off and say there’s only a whisker’s difference between the two, but it’s crucial; a matter of veracity.